ecwws/lisabot/README.md

 For example, this is how you would implement a "ping" passive responder using unix "echo" command, simply put in your Priscilla config file:

-### Persistent Storage Client (Concept)

-This would be used for facilitating any need for persistence storage in Priscilla.
-The idea is to allow a new type of Priscilla client, Persistent Storage Client, to register with Priscilla server and enable new type of command query to be routed to it for storing and retrieving data from underlying storage facilities.

 ```yaml
 responders:
   passive: